 Simply Undeniable: The Princeton Carbon Works Team

-At the core of Princeton CarbonWorks, Inc. are our three Founders, Marty Crotty, Brad Werntz, Harrison Macris, and our employee #1, Paul Daniels.
+At the core of Princeton CarbonWorks is our Founder, Marty Crotty, and three Co-Founders, Brad Werntz, Harrison Macris, and Paul Daniels.
 We are eager to tell you how we came together to design and develop our technology, create our company and create the Wake 6560.

 Five years ago, Marty Crotty, a collegiate rowing coach, former member of the US National Rowing Team, and iron distance age-group triathlete, realized that great wheels were just too damn expensive.
 Instead of lusting over wheels that he couldn’t afford, he had the crazy idea to use his contacts in the carbon composite manufacturing industry to make his own aerodynamic bicycle wheels.
 He recruited the most intelligent, toughest, no nonsense mechanical and aerospace engineer who had ever rowed for him to design a wheel that they could bring to life.